Diversity, inclusion, and belonging at Xero

-Currently, 63% of our Xero leadership team (direct reports of Xero CEO) and 44% of our employees were women, and we had three female and five male directors on our Board.
+Currently, 40% of our Xero leadership team (Xero CEO and direct reports) and 44% of our employees were women, and we had three female and five male directors on our Board.

 Gender pay equity

 We regularly track our diversity data for internal monitoring and accountability.
 As part of this work, we conduct an annual organization-wide pay equity review at Xero and communicate results to employees.
-At the time of our last analysis in February 2022, looking at Xero overall, like for like male and female pay was the same when compared to market remuneration.
+At the time of our last review in March 2023, our analysis showed that on a like-for-like basis, we are providing equitable salary outcomes when compared to overall median market remuneration.

 We also think it’s important to shine a spotlight on and celebrate our female Xero customers and partners who are shaping the world of small business across the globe.

 *To calculate our gender pay gap, we review actual total earnings of employees over the past 12 months.
 We then take the median actual earnings of males, minus the median actual earnings of females, divided by the median actual earnings of males.
 A weighted average was then used across each region to get to a Xero overall figure.